jack-champagne/hello-rust/README.md

 It is after my lunch break and I have just finished chapter 2.
 Was a good chapter that allowed me to utilize some concepts and knowledge from chpt 1 and 3.
 The program written was quite simple but I loved the structure of error catching and the match keyword.
 Also, cargo and its ability for crate managment is so powerful, I enjoy something that controls the programming environment in such a positive way.
 On to chapter 4.

+\- 9/5/2020 2:06pm -

+It is during Cody's wedding in Alabama and I am doing a little bit of programming and homework before I have to start getting anything ready for the ceremony tonight.
+Slices are cool, though they did take a while for me to get through.
+I have not worked with this sort of concept before but really like to see how it avoids common bugs through clever language specifications.
+It is also extremely powerful.
+I have now finished chapter 4 and the next chapter will be about structs.
+This chapter was something that is deeply important to how rust function as a language and I found it quite impressive.
+I really like how it combines the best aspects of garabage-collected languages and explicit languages while eliminating the weaker aspects of both.
+References are something that I am going to be getting more and more comfortable with as time goes on but alas, on to chapter 5.